salesagility/SuiteCRM/tests/README.md

 codecept run install --env chrome,mysql
 </pre>

 For more details please refer to tests/_support/Helper/WebDriverHelper.php.
+For security reasons make sure you add the yml file to the gitignore file.
+DO NOT COMMIT SECURITY INFORMATION IN GIT.

 ### Editing test suite files
 Using the same technique, described in  "Add a file to tests/_envs", You can also choose to edit the suite.yml files which live in the tests folder.
+This method is discoraged as you should not commit security information to the git repository.

 Example: acceptance.suite.yml
 <pre>